Niagara1000/Niagara1000.github.io/aboutme.md

 ---
 layout: page
 title: About Archana
-subtitle: Why you'd want to go on a date with me
+subtitle: Pursuing M.S. in Data Analytics, Arizona State University
 ---

 Hi there, my name is Archana.
-I possess the following qualities:
+Here is a brief summary of who I am.

-- I have long, straight brownish-black hair.
+- I am interested in making a difference through the use of Data Science and Analytics.
-- I love trying out DIY craft projects.
+- I am fascinated by the way Machine Learning can automate tasks and improve efficiency as well.
-- Boba is my favorite companion on a hot summer day.
+- I have used NLP to perform analysis of stock sentiments at [Sentimenta.org](http://sentimenta.org/).
-- Finally, I love to workout and sing!
+- I am skilled in Python, R, and SQL as well as Tableau, Github, RStudio, DataBricks, and more.

-What else do you need?
+### My education

-### My story
+I studied Psychology during my undergraduate education at UCSD.

-I studied Psychology during my undergraduate education.
-I am currently pursuing a Master's Degree in Data Analytics and Program Evaluation.
+I am currently pursuing a Master's Degree in Data Analytics at ASU.

-Follow me on [Github](https://github.com/Niagara1000) to learn more about me.
+Follow me on [Github](https://github.com/Niagara1000) to see more.
 Let's go!